What Is Metacognition And Why Does It Matter For Education?

 When faced with a complex word problem, a learner might write out the problem as an algebraic equation.
 They would then use strategies for solving simultaneous equations, evaluating overall success by substituting answers into the word problem and checking they are correct.

-3. A learner reflects on the strategies they used to help them successfully solve a maths problem.
+3. A learner reflects on the strategies they used to help them successfully solve a math problem.

 Learners can then use this metacognitive knowledge to inform their future work.